 A few weeks each winter, a natural phenomenon lines up sunset through Keyhole Arch on Big Sur’s Pfeiffer Beach.
-If you’re in Monterey, California in December or January, it’s a must-see.
+If you’re in Monterey, California in the winter, it’s a must-see.
 This post shares peak dates, photos, and tips for experiencing this ethereal “Light Show.”
-(Updated November 11, 2020.)
+(Updated January 5, 2022.)

 The light comes through the Keyhole Arch perfectly (or close to it) during this time of year due to the angle of the sunset, which also explains why there aren’t fixed dates for the event.
 As the angle of the sun gradually changes from day to day, the best days for the “Light Show” are right in the middle of the date range, as that’s when the sun is directly in the middle of the arch at sunset.
 The earlier and later dates in the range will see the weaker quality of light.

 If you’ve never been or are unfamiliar with Big Sur, it’s an area of the Central California Coast located off of the Pacific Coast Highway and encompassing a fairly large chunk of land roughly between Carmel and San Simeon.
 There are no official boundaries of Big Sur, so don’t expect to see “Now Entering” and “Now Leaving” signs when you arrive.
 Pfeiffer Beach is located near Julia Pfeiffer Burns State Park, which is off the Pacific Coast Highway about 37 miles south of Carmel.